 Most Bikeability cycle training takes place in schools.
-We work with the DfT and the DfE to spread the word about Bikeability.
+We work with the Department for Transport and the Department for Education to spread the word about Bikeability.
 Our website includes information for schools and instructions on how to access Bikeability.

 Schools may contact you to find out how to receive grant funded Bikeability.
 It is important to respond promptly and professionally to any enquiries.